Understanding your colon cancer risk

 Some risk factors are in your control, and some are not.
 Many of the risk factors above, such as age and family history, can't be changed.
 But just because you have risk factors you can't control doesn't mean you can't take steps to lower your risk.

-Start by getting colorectal cancer screenings starting at age 50.
-You may want to start screening earlier if you have a family history.
+Start by getting colorectal cancer screenings at age 45.
+You may want to start screening earlier if you have a family history of colorectal cancer.
 Screening can help prevent colorectal cancer, and it is one of the best things you can do to lower your risk.

 Certain lifestyle habits also may help lower your risk: